skuzzles/A3Wasteland_v1.2.Stratis/README.md

 * [404] Del1te

 Swine edits
-- StatusBar port from epoch by Cr3ampie
+- StatusBar port from epoch by Cr3ampie Oct 19th 2015
+- Airdrop system added Oct 20th 2015
+- Toxic Gas added Oct 20th 2015

 A list of other contributors can be found in the "Credits" section from the in-game map menu, or near the bottom of `briefing.sqf`